fleetdm/fleet/docs/3-Deployment/2-Configuration.md

 Enable by setting the environment variable `FLEET_BETA_SOFTWARE_INVENTORY=1`.

-When enabled, Fleet will store a "software inventory" for hosts, updated along with the other host details.
+When enabled, Fleet will store a "software inventory" for hosts, updated along with the other host vitals.
 Note that it will take some time for the data to be available after setting this flag (it will be updated when the host details are next updated, configurable by [--osquery_detail_update_interval](#osquery_detail_update_interval)).

 This is currently feature flagged because we would like to evaluate the performance characteristics on larger deployments.

+To read more about the software inventory feature, [check out the Fleet 3.11.0 release blog post](https://medium.com/fleetdm/fleet-3-11-0-released-with-software-inventory-25d5a1efe19c).